openstack/openstack-manuals/doc/arch-design/source/introduction-methodology.rst

 Durability and resilience
- Despite the existence of SLAs, things break: servers go down, network connections are disrupted, or too many tenants on a server make a server unusable.
+ Despite the existence of SLAs, things break: servers go down, network connections are disrupted, or too many projects on a server make a server unusable.
 An application must be sturdy enough to contend with these issues.